IgniteUI/igniteui-docfx/en/components/select.md

     </igx-select-item>
 </igx-select>
 ```
-- Where the `overlaySettings` propety is bound to your custom settings.
+- Where the `overlaySettings` property is bound to your custom settings.

 Inside of your class you would have something along the lines of:
 ```ts